 Did you know?

 There is a difference between an elector and a voter.
-An elector is every Canadian citizen 18 years of age and over.
+An elector is any Canadian citizen 18 years of age and over.
 A voter is a Canadian citizen who has voted.

-Click here Information for first-time voters – New Canadians to see the programs and services designed to address the barriers to voting that new Canadians face.
+View Information for first-time voters – New Canadians to learn about the programs and services designed to address the barriers to voting faced by new Canadians.

 Go to Inspire Democracy to learn more about how Elections Canada and our network of stakeholder organizations are working together to address some of the barriers to getting involved with elections.